-In a 2009 article for IPC, John Buchanan explained that the reflows and repairs of the ENIG process can increase the amount of phosphorus and ultimately weaken the board.
-As nickel dissolves, phosphorus is left behind.
+The reflows and repairs of the ENIG process increase the amount of phosphorus and ultimately weaken the board.
+As nickel dissolves, phosphorus remains behind.
 Overall, a high percentage of phosphorus is correlated with black pad errors.
-However, as Werner Engelmaier of Engelmaier Associates noted in the IPC piece, this explanation for black pad is not universally accepted.

 Corrosion during gold deposition

-When gold is deposited during the ENIG process, it relies on a corrosion reaction to place itself (the gold) on top of the nickel substrate.
-“Aggressive” gold baths as well as high gold thickness can increase the corrosion to a level approaching black pad.
-It is generally accepted to keep gold thickness to 2-4 ins, as per the IPC-4552 ENIG Specification, to steer clear of black pad.
+When gold is deposited during the ENIG process, it relies on a corrosion reaction to place itself (the gold) on the nickel substrate.
+Aggressive gold baths, as well as high gold thickness, can increase the corrosion to a level approaching black pad.
+It is generally accepted to keep the gold thickness to 2-4 μin, as per the IPC-4552 ENIG specification.

 What are the practical solutions to black pad?